Need help? Report fraud on 0800 110 929

 7. Verify social media sellers

-Be wary of too good-to-be-true offers on social media market places.
-Be wary of new accounts with little to no feedback, check the seller's profile reviews and use secure payment methods.
+Be wary of deals that seem too good to be true, especially those on social media marketplaces.
+Check the seller's profile reviews and use secure payment methods.

 Stay calm and stay prepared

-Don’t get caught up in the buying frenzy.
-If you are unsure about a link or if the price just seems too good to be true, visit the retailer’s site or contact them to confirm.
+Don't get caught up in the buying frenzy.
+If a deal seems too good to be true or you're unsure about a link, visit the retailer's official site or contact them directly.

-We also, strongly recommend that you ensure your browser and security software is up to date as these are your first line of defence against online shopping fraud
+Also, make sure your browser and security software are up to date – they're your first line of defence against online shopping fraud.